jasperan/data-in-ai-revolution/README.md

 ### How does learning work

-Let's go over one of the most popular Object Detection datasets out there, and also one of the most basic ones: the MNIST dataset.
+Let's go over one of the most popular image classification datasets out there, and also one of the most basic ones: the MNIST dataset.
 It's a large database of handwritten digits, with about 60.000 examples, and a test dataset of 10.000 examples (to later check against the training that we did, and ascertain if we did good or not).

 ![mnist dataset example](./img/mnist_example.png)